LearnersGuild/guide/General/Slack_and_Echo.md

 ### Slack Guidelines

-**Slack is the primary means by which we communicate with each other.** Since we have so many people communicating on a public platform, it's important to observe some shared Guidelines.
+**Slack is our primary communication tool.** Since we have so many people communicating on a public platform, it's important to observe some shared Guidelines.
 These guidelines are to support us in making the most of this tool while minimizing distractions and maximizing learning:

 #### Managing **OUTPUT**: